 - Take tacrolimus when your stomach is empty.
 This means taking your doses an hour before food, or alternatively, waiting until two hours after you have eaten.
-If you have been given capsules to take, swallow each dose with a small glass of water.
-Do not chew or open the capsules.
+If you have been given capsules or tablets to take, swallow each dose with a small glass of water.
+Do not chew the tablets or open the capsules.

 - If you have been prescribed Modigraf® sachets, these are used to prepare a liquid suspension.
 Mix the granules into water before taking your doses (your doctor will tell you how much water to use to make up the suspension).
 Do not use cups or spoons that are made of polyvinylchloride (PVC) when you prepare the suspension because the active substance sticks to this kind of plastic.
 Take the dose straightaway after making up the suspension.